|Aug 20, 2024 - Aug 26, 2024||7 days - 6 nights|

 Guiding this trip will be Mark Brightwell, an International Mountain Leader.
 Read more about his guiding experience and skills here.

 We have a unique run or hike: the improbable Gemmipass Run, from Leukerbad up a serpentine trail to the famed Gemmi pass, with a village-sponsored prize, too!
-Or, ride the tram and take part in a higher-elevation run to a Swiss hut.
 Afterwards, we’ll head across the Rhône valley and take the famous railway to Zermatt.

 We’ll enjoy a variety of great runs around the Zermatt valley.
-Following portions of the 30-km Ultraks route through fields and forest, we have a range of choices up to the wide ridge of Gornergrat, past marmots and small glacial lakes, to what has to be one of the finest viewpoints in Europe.
-The jumbled mass of the Gorner glacier stretches out before us, and behind that, Dom, Monte Rosa, the Breithorn, and the Matterhorn form a spectacular backdrop.
+Following portions of the 30-km Ultraks route through fields and forest, we have a range of choices up to the wide ridge of Gornergrat, past marmots and small glacial lakes.

-Today, we’ll make the climb up to the Hörnli hut– the Matterhorn climber’s base camp– to enjoy fabulous, close-up views of the icon peak and a sweeping look back at the valley below.
+Today, we’ll climb up to the Hörnli hut– the Matterhorn climber’s base camp– to enjoy fabulous, close-up views of the icon peak and a sweeping look back at the valley below.

 There’s time to sneak in a final morning run, or enjoy a coffee and pastry in town, before hopping on the train to either Geneva or Zurich.

-Plan to arrive the day your tour starts at the latest (flights from the US usually depart the day before).
+Plan to arrive the day your tour starts at the latest.
+Flights from the US usually depart the day before, so plan accordingly.
 The closest airports are Geneva and Zurich.
 There are train stations in each airport that will take you to Leukerbad (by train and bus).
 Your tour package will include detailed information about traveling on the Swiss rail system.

 Plan your departure for the day after your tour ends at the earliest.
 The closest airports to Zermatt are Geneva and Zurich, both of which are a little over three hours away.
 Plan on one night at a hotel in your departure city if you have a morning flight (we can help with this if you like).